>

 • Winter (December to February): Perfect for Christmas markets, skiing in the Alps, or experiencing snowy cities like Prague or Vienna.

-Click here for detailed weather report for Europe
+Click here for a detailed weather report for Europe

 Remember to check the weather forecast a few days before the trip and before heading to the airport.